Proven-Paradox/shaper-system/Handbook.md

 > It can be helpful when running fights to get one of the players to keep up with everything that needs to happen at Round Start, at least for the players' side.

 ### Turn Taking
-Each Round, every combatant takes a turn.
+Each Round, every combatant takes a Turn.
 The order participants take their individual Turns in is determined by an Initiative roll at the start of combat.
 Everyone rolls normally, adding their [Initiative Bonus](#initiative-bonus).
 The person with the highest result goes first, followed by the next highest, and so on until everyone has had a Turn.

 #### Your Turn
 When your Turn comes, you get two Actions to work with: one Major and one Minor.
 Abilities list their Action requirements in their descriptions.
 Things such as speaking or movements that don’t meaningfully change the state of the fight do not require an Action.
 You are not required to use both of your Actions.